Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-3/git_understanding.md

 ### Why does Git separate these two steps?

-- Helps you avoid uneseccary commits.
+- Helps you avoid unecessary commits.
 - Allows you to carefully select what will get commited.
 Don't have to include unecessary junk files if they are any for example.
 - Can also use the staging area to see what is different between what you staged and what you changed (if you made some changes to a staged file and it broke the code for example).
 - Staged files stay staged.
 If you are working on files and, for whatever reason, forget what files you changed, they will be tracked in the staging area.